- News Releases

 Hospice care is for a terminally ill person who's expected to have six months or less to live.
 But hospice care can be provided for as long as the person's doctor and hospice care team certify that the condition remains life-limiting.

-Many people who receive hospice care have cancer, while others have heart disease, dementia, kidney failure or chronic obstructive pulmonary disease.
+Many people who receive hospice care have cancer, while others have other serious or advanced medical conditions such as heart disease, dementia, kidney failure or chronic obstructive pulmonary disease.

-Enrolling in hospice care early helps you live better and live longer.
+Enrolling in hospice care early can help you live better.
 Hospice care decreases the burden on family, decreases the family's likelihood of having a complicated grief and prepares family members for their loved one's death.
 Hospice also allows a patient to be cared for at a facility for a period of time, not because the patient needs it, but because the family caregiver needs a break.
 This is known as respite care.

 Most hospice care is provided at home — with a family member typically serving as the primary caregiver.
 However, hospice care is also available at hospitals, nursing homes, assisted living facilities and dedicated hospice facilities.

 If you're not receiving hospice care at a dedicated facility, hospice staff will make regular visits to your home or other setting.
 Hospice staff is on call 24 hours a day, seven days a week.

 Medicare, Medicaid, the Department of Veterans Affairs and private insurance typically pay for hospice care.
 While each hospice program has its own policy regarding payment for care, services are often offered based on need rather than the ability to pay.
 Ask about payment options before choosing a hospice program.

 To find out about hospice programs, talk to doctors, nurses, social workers or counselors, or contact your local or state office on aging.
 Consider asking friends or neighbors for advice.
 The National Hospice and Palliative Care Organization also offers an online provider directory.